spencertipping/ni/doc/ni_by_example_1.md

 Each line represents one step of the pipeline defined by the spell, and the explanation shows how the `ni` parser interprets what's written.
 Often these are rich-text explanations

-## Basic Row Operations
+## Basic Row and Column Operations

+`ni` works especially well on data formatted as tab-delimited rows of text; in this section we'll show how to

 ### `r`: Take Rows

-#### Numeric options for `r`
 `r` is a powerful and flexible operation for filtering rows.

-Here's a short demonstration of its abilities.
-Eventually you will have all of these operations memorized, but for now, just try to remember that you have these options available to you.
+`rN` followed by a number takes the first N rows.

 ```bash
 $ ni n10 r3